Influence The Audience

 Informing Influence

 Of course, before you can influence the audience to your point of view, you need to convince them that you know what you’re talking about.
-You need to present all of the information required to make a decision.
+That you can help them to resolve their problem.

 Relevant facts presented in a clear and confident manner will reassure your audience that you are someone who should be listened to and trusted.